SwarnaKishore/ai-incident-copilot/README.md

 ```

 Instead of sending raw logs directly to Claude, the FastAPI backend validates the request, retrieves relevant Markdown runbook guidance, builds a structured incident prompt, and calls Claude.
 This keeps the workflow repeatable and helps produce a consistent response with likely cause, evidence, next steps, related guidance, and a stakeholder-ready update draft.

+## RAG Flow

+AI Incident Copilot supports uploaded runbook guidance with a local vector-search workflow:

+1. User uploads a Markdown or text runbook.
+2. The FastAPI backend chunks the document.
+3. Each chunk is converted into a local sparse embedding.
+4. When an incident is submitted, the backend embeds the incident query.
+5. The app retrieves the most similar uploaded runbook chunks.
+6. Claude receives the incident details plus retrieved guidance to generate the response.

+This grounds the analysis in runbook context instead of relying only on a raw prompt.

 Project layout: